Music Citation Guide (Chicago Style)

 Bibliography entry template:

 Author 1 Last Name, First Name, and Author 2 First Name Last Name.
 Book Title.
-City of Publication, State or Country: Publisher Name, Year of Publication.
+Publisher Name, Year of Publication.

 Example of a real bibliography entry:

 Nainby, Keith, and John M. Radosta.
 Bob Dylan in Performance: Song, Stage, and Screen.
-Lanham, MD: Lexington Books, 2019.
+Lexington Books, 2019.

 Notes:

-• If there are four or more authors, list the first author followed by “et al.” - with no comma between the name and “et al.” This means "and others."
+• In footnotes for books with three or more authors, list the first author followed by “et al.” - with no comma between the name and “et al.” Et al. means "and others."

 • In bibliography entries for books by four or more authors, the first author is listed Last Name, First Name, and the following authors are listed First Name Last Name!